Gatlinburg fire victims: Houses destroyed, relatives missing

 Story highlights

-- Three are reported dead
+- Seven people are reported dead

 - A man searching for his wife and daughters finds his home engulfed in flames